alejandrobrazabarba/window_detector/README.md

 In ROS, the camera reference frame axis are oriented as follows:

--z axis points from the optical center towards the scene -x axis points to the right of the optical center
+- z axis points from the optical center towards the scene
+- x axis points to the right of the optical center
--y axis points down from the optical center
+- y axis points down from the optical center

 As shown in the following image: